docker/scout-cli/README.md

 ## GitHub Action

 An early prototype of running the Docker Scout CLI as part of a GitHub Action workflow is available at [docker/scout-action](https://github/docker/scout-action).

+## License

+The Docker Scout CLI is licensed under the Terms and Conditions of the [Docker Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement/).